Things to see and do - Sèvres

 Tourist attractions Sèvres : Things to see and do

 Place de la Manufacture-Nationale F - 92310 Sèvres

-A tour of the rooms of this museum built in 1824 by Brongniart takes in every category of porcelain from all over the world.
-Islamic ceramics are displayed next to Renaissance pieces on the ground floor; on the first floor, there is China and Dresden..
+A tour of the rooms of the National Ceramics Museum, built in 1824 by Brongniart, takes in every category of porcelain from all over the world.
+Islamic ceramics are displayed next to Renaissance pieces on the ground floor and the first floor houses p..

 14 av.
 Gambetta F - 92310 Sèvres

 Gambetta, commemorated with a statue by Bartholdi, lived and died in this modest gardener's house on the Jardies estate, owned by Balzac.
 The latter painstakingly tried to grow pineapples here.
 Corot also lived in this house.

 The 4-star Hotel Novotel Paris Pont de Sèvres is located in the center of Sèvres, close to Boulogne-Billancourt and Issy-les-Moulineaux, and 5 minutes' walk from the tram linking La Défense to Porte de Versailles.
 It has 131 rooms as well as a restau..